 This dish originated in England ( surprise, yes!) when boneless grilled pieces of chicken tikka were added to the mildly hot and aromatic gravy.
 Though it originally used chicken as the main ingredient, you can now find, Paneer Tikka Masala, Mutton Tikka Masala, and even Mushroom Tikka masala on many menus.

 This spicy chicken stew comes from the state of Bengal and is distinguished by the presence of mustard in it.
-It is a thin gravy which may contain fish, meat or vegetables.
+It is a thin gravy that may contain fish, meat, or vegetables.

 Jalfrezi is an anglicized version of the word jhal porhezi where jhal means spicy food and porhezi (derived from the Persian word parhezi) means suitable for a diet.
 This curry is a throw-back to the times when Brits ruled India and is a fusion of Anglo-Indian influences.
 It contains green chilies that are stir-fried with tomatoes and onions to create a thick sauce in which meat or vegetables are cooked.
 Check out this Paneer Jalfrezi recipe below – it is absolutely delicious!

 Moilee or Molee simply means stew.
 Fish Molee (Fish Molly or Meen Moilee) is a Kerala style Fish Curry where fish is cooked in a coconut milk-based gravy.
 Enjoy this curry with a bowl of steamed rice or appam.

 Fish Molee (Meen Moilee)

 Kadhi is a thick yogurt-based curry that is mildly flavored.
 Chickpea flour or lentil paste is used to thicken the curry which may contain lentil balls or vegetables.
 There are many varieties of Kadhi and each region of India has its own version.
 Some may be sour, others may be sweet and sour.
 Some are very mild with very little spices; others may be more robust.